 Why we love it:

-With the Desjardins Odyssey Visa Infinite Privilege card in your wallet, you’ll earn up to 4% on restaurants, entertainment, and transit; 3% on groceries and travel; and 1.75% on all other purchases.
-For every Desjardins BONUSDOLLAR you earn, you get $1 to spend in 6 rewards categories, including travel, merchandise, and gift cards.
+With the Scotiabank Passport Visa Infinite Privilege Card card in your wallet, you'll earn up to 3 points per $1 spent on travel, 2 points per $1 spent on restaurants and entertainment, and 1 point per $1 spent on all other purchases.
+For every Scene+ point you earn, you can put them toward 4 broad redemption options, including travel, discounts, and gift cards.

 BMO eclipse Visa Infinite Privilege Card